jfmengels/blog/content/blog/configuring-eslint/index.md

 The exposed configuration would be done through the `export default` syntax, or `module.exports`, or a named export, it doesn't really matter too much.
 A decision would need to be made, but whichever is used is fine and won't matter for the rest of the proposal.

 The options in that object would be close to what is currently in there.
-My knowledge on the available top-level options has grown smaller, but it will likely remain mostly unchanged, except for options like `"plugins"` and `"rules"` which we'll focus on.
+My knowledge on the available top-level options has grown smaller over time, but it will likely remain mostly unchanged, except for options like `"plugins"` and `"rules"` which we'll focus on.
 Maybe the others need to be rethought as well, but I have nothing to bring to the table on that subject.